 Learning To Be A Leader

 How did you learn to lead?
 Was it a bad boss?
-Or a graduate program?
+A graduate program?
+Trial and error?

 Some people talk about a life-changing course or mentor.
-Others were thrown in the deep end or learned what NOT to do from a negative experience.
+Others were thrown in the deep end and figured things out as they went.
+Many learned what not to do by working for someone whose leadership left a mark: painful at the time, clarifying in hindsight.

 Here are some of the most common answers I hear:

 • Formal education – A Master of Leadership, an MBA, or a certificate program.
-Helpful for tools and frameworks, but not the only way to learn.
+These can be incredibly useful for tools and frameworks, but they’re far from the only way leadership is learned.

-• Mentorship – Formal or informal, often through work, volunteering, or community.
-Sometimes it’s the person who spots your potential before you do.
+• Mentorship – Formal or informal, through work, volunteering, or community.
+Often it’s the person who sees your potential before you do.
+Access to mentorship, however, is rarely equal.

-• The “bad boss” effect – Painful at the time but clarifying in hindsight.
-A terrible manager can teach you what not to do more vividly than any textbook.
+• The “bad boss” effect – A difficult manager can teach you what not to do more vividly than any textbook.
+Many people quietly build their leadership philosophy in direct response to these experiences.

 • Coaching – My personal favourite to provide (and to receive).
 Coaching creates space to reflect, challenge assumptions, and build skills in real time.
 It’s not always accessible, but when it is, the impact can be powerful.